-University of Oregon students and employees are required to be fully vaccinated against COVID-19 prior to the start of the fall academic term.
+University of Oregon students and employees are required to be fully vaccinated against COVID-19 or request an exemption.
 This public health measure at the UO is a critical step in reducing the potential for serious illness.

 UO COVID-19 Vaccination Requirement